Brataualung people: History of colonisation

 It is possible that the first contacts may have begun when whaling camps were established in the 1820s, in the vicinity of Wilsons Promontory and Corner Inlet.
 But the first stable encounters are dated to 1841 when Europeans first began colonising inland Brataualung territory.
-Relations from the start appear to have been quite amicable, with the Brataualung taking up jobs with settlers in exchange for food and merchandize.
+Relations from the start appear to have been quite amicable, with the Brataualung taking up jobs with settlers in exchange for food and merchandise.
 In July 1843 relations may have soured when several whites, possibly fugitives from Van Diemen's Land, who had set up shop as traders in grog at Port Albert killed some Brataualung men.
 The natives retaliated by targeting and killing a prominent local stockholder.
 The reprisal that followed was severe: local squatters mustered to undertake a vigilante raid that led to substantial loss of life among these tribesmen, and put an end to the apparently amicable relations that had existed to that point in time.

 Loss of the lands that furnished them with food, and the impact of ravaging diseases introduced by white settlers led, furthermore, to a drastic loss of life.
 Five years later, in 1848, it was estimated that they had been reduced to some 50 people, camping in stations along Merrimans Creek, Coady Vale, Erin Vale and Port Albert.
 To survive they took on jobs, stripping bark from trees and harvesting potatoes on land occupied by squatters'.

 The advent of the Victorian gold rush in 1851-2 drained all available white hands from the local economy, and pastoralists designed to offer employment as stockmen, reapers and sheep herders, surprising their employees by the abilities they showed in such tasks.
 Forging bonds with Braiakaulung men who had also experienced and adapted to the radically changed conditions on their lands, they formed groups that adopted European manners and lifestyles, including playing cards for money, drinking and smoking.

 Howitt described the passing of the Gippsland tribes in the following terms:

 'the tide of settlement' with its 'line of blood', has advanced along an ever-widening line, breaking the native tribes with its first waves overwhelming their wrecks with its flood-.
 It..will (not) cease until the last tribe has been broken and overwhelmed.'